mdbergmann/cl-gserver/README.md

 **All**

-Version 3 of Sento uses the jpl-queues package which is slightly slower than the lparallel cons-queue.
-The lparallel cons-queue package is available as separate asdf system if needed and if the additional dependency is acceptable.
+Version 3.2.0 of Sento uses the sbcl `sb-concurrent:queue` whcih is very fast and works using CAS (compare-and-swap) where as the other implementations use a still fast double stack queue protected by locking.

-The benchmark was created by having 8 threads throwing each 125k (1m altogether) messages at 1 actor.
-The timing was taken for when the actor did finish processing those 1m messages.
+The benchmark was created by having 8 threads throwing each 125k (1M altogether) messages at 1 actor.
+The timing was taken for when the actor did finish processing those 1M messages.
 The messages were sent by either all `tell`, `ask-s`, or `ask` to an actor whose message-box worked using a single thread (`:pinned`) or a dispatched message queue (`:shared` / `dispatched`) with 8 workers.

 Of course a `tell` is in most cases the fastest one, because it's the least resource intensive and there is no place that is blocking in this workflow.

-**SBCL (v2.3.0)**
+**SBCL (v2.4.1)**

-Even though SBCL is by far the fastest one with `tell` on both `:pinned` and `dispatched`, it had massive problems on `dispatched - ask-s` where I had to lower the number of messages to 200k alltogether.
-Beyond that value SBCL didn't get it worked out.
+SBCL is very fast, but this tests uses SBCLs own queue implementation based on CAS instead of locking.

 **LispWorks (8.0.1)**